Overview of left foraminal narrowing

 - Facet disease

-Treatment for left foraminal narrowing is normally first attempted conservatively, with a variety of noninvasive techniques.
-Pain medication, anti-inflammatories, muscle relaxants, low-impact exercises, stretching, and hot/cold compresses all can be used to relieve pain.
+Treatment for left foraminal narrowing is normally first attempted conservatively, with a variety of nonsurgical techniques.
+Pain medication, anti-inflammatory medications, muscle relaxants, low-impact exercises, stretching and hot/cold compresses all can be used to relieve pain.